 General Requirements for issuing a Marriage Certificate

-- One of the couple must have been in Dominica for at least 2 days before the wedding
+- One of the couple must have been in the Dominican Republic for at least 2 days before the wedding

 - Birth certificate of both parties